Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 You’re right.
 Qin Shi Huang’s obsession with immortality is well documented.
 Here’s a breakdown of his quest for the elixir and the ironic twist:

-- Expeditions: He sent out searches, like one led by Xu Fu, to find the legendary Penglai mountain where the elixir supposedly resided.
-These expeditions never returned, possibly due to fear of failure or because they ended up settling elsewhere, as some legends suggest about Japan.
+- Expeditions: He sent out searches, such as one led by Xu Fu, to find the legendary Penglai Mountain, where the elixir was supposedly located.
+These expeditions never returned, possibly due to fear of failure or because they ultimately settled elsewhere, as some legends suggest about Japan.

 - Experiments: Qin Shi Huang likely consumed concoctions containing substances like cinnabar (mercury sulfide), believing they held life-extending properties.
 Ironically, as we know today, mercury is highly toxic.